eslint/eslint.org/src/content/blog/2024-12-04-differences-between-linting-and-type-checking.md

 TypeScript won't detect likely mistakes that work within those types.

 Linters, on the other hand, primarily target likely defects and can also be used to enforce subjective opinions.
-ESLint and other linters catch issues that are may or may not be type-safe but are potential sources of bugs.
+ESLint and other linters catch issues that may or may not be type-safe but are potential sources of bugs.
 Many developers rely on linters to make sure their code follows framework and language best practices.

 For example, developers sometimes leave out the `break` or `return` at the end of a `switch` statement's `case`.